Employment History

 The Greater Toronto Airports Authority (GTAA) operates a number of airports in the Toronto area, including Lester B. Pearson International Airport, the location where I worked for a term.
 My position within the GTAA was as a software developer with Facilities Operation and Maintenance, in the Safety and Equipment Training department.

 My department was responsible for ensuring that all Facilities staff was adequately trained to operate the hundreds of unique pieces of equipment used by the division, from small lifts to painting trucks to the huge Vammas pusher-sweeper-blower snowplows used to clean the runways.
 My task was to design and build an updated version of the software used to keep track of which employees were trained on which pieces of equipment.
 My solution, built using ASP.NET with an Oracle database for storage, allowed the over 400 division employees to look up this information much quicker and easier than the existing Microsoft Access solution would allow, while also providing reminders to the trainers in my department of any operators who had courses that were expiring (like CPR).
-While at the GTAA, I also received a Transport Canada Transport Canada Transportation Security Clearance (valid until 2011), and my Radio Operator’s Certificate (Aeronautical).
+While at the GTAA, I also received a Transport Canada Transport Canada Transportation Security Clearance (expired), and my Radio Operator’s Certificate (Aeronautical).

 Hydro One